Arashiyama Bamboo Forest

 For visitors with limited mobility

-The files indicate that the path is generally accessible, but there are limitations:
+The path is publicly accessible, but there are restrictions:

 - Very crowded periods restrict movement